code-Jyu/code-Jyu/README.md

 ### Hi there 👋 I am Jorge González

-I have just finished my Master in Data Analytics and I am so excited to start a career in the Tech World ⚡.
+I have just finished a Master in Data Analytics and I am so excited to start a career in the Tech World ⚡.

 I worked in Canada and UK as Architect for 7 years.
 Gaining IT experience in the past years managing and handling project data information, I realized that some coding skills were needed.
-I was self
+I was self-taught for a while but eventually I decided to join a Master's Degree Program in Analytics.

+I am a resilient, dedicated and methodical person who is always willing to learn.
+I am so excited about what I am doing right now 😄